ranSprd/medusa/documentation/mapping-config.md

                 }]
     }

-Additionally all fields are json strings.
-Aus diesem Grund werden keine Wertefelder erkannt.
-Die Felder werden beim Lesen folgenden Schlüsseln zugeordnet
+Additionally all fields in this sample payload are json strings.
+For this reason, no value fields are automatically detected.
+But the fields are assigned to the following keys and available as *labels* when read.

     common_list.#0.id
     common_list.#0.val